mitranim/posterus/readme.md

 coercion](#futurethenonresolved) to promises and conversion [from promises](#futurefrompromisepromise) makes interop easy.

-#### 2. Unicast is better than broadcast
+#### 2. Unicast is a better default than broadcast

 Promises are _broadcast_: they have multiple consumers.
-Posterus rejects this idea and chooses _unicast_: futures have one consumer/owner.
+Posterus defaults to _unicast_: futures have one consumer/owner, with broadcast as an option.

 Broadcast promises can support cancelation by using refcounting, like Bluebird.
 It works, but at the cost of compromises and edge cases.
-Adopting a unicast design lets you avoid them and greatly simplify the implementation.
+Defaulting to a unicast design lets you avoid them and greatly simplify the implementation.

 See [Unicast vs Broadcast](#unicast-vs-broadcast) for a detailed explanation.

+Posterus provides broadcast as an [opt-in](#futureweak).

 #### 3. Annoyances in the standard